simoninithomas/awesome-ai-tools-for-game-dev/README.md

 ➡️ You want the player to be able to give orders using his voice.
 ➡️ [How does it work](https://huggingface.co/tasks/automatic-speech-recognition)

-- [OpenAI Whisper](https://huggingface.co/openai/whisper-base) : model for automatic speech recognition (ASR) and speech translation.
+- [OpenAI Whisper](https://huggingface.co/openai/whisper-base): model for multilingual automatic speech recognition (ASR) and speech translation.

+- [Facebook Wav2Vec2](https://huggingface.co/facebook/wav2vec2-large-xlsr-53): another model for multilingual automatic speech recognition (ASR).

 ## Conversational models
 ➡️ You want your NPC to be able to have conversations with the player.
 ➡️ [How does it work](https://huggingface.co/tasks/conversational)

+- [HuggingChat 🤗](https://huggingface.co/chat/): (Open Source, Free, Subscription) Open-source conversational model for chat-based interactions.

 - [ChatGPT](https://chat.openai.com/) (Proprietary, Free, Paid, Subscription): Conversational model for chat-based interactions.
-- [HuggingChat 🤗](https://huggingface.co/chat/): (Open Source, Free, Subscription) Open-source conversational model for chat-based interactions.